1.1.P.19 Parenting order

 For the purposes of FA and the SSAct, and under Family Law Act 1975 section 64B the Family Law Court issues parenting orders.
 There are 5 types of parenting orders including:

-- the allocation of parental responsibility for a child
+- an order dealing with the allocation of parental responsibility for a child

 - an order dealing with the person or persons with whom a child will live, but does not usually allocate legal responsibility to a particular person

-- the time a child is to spend with or the communication a child is to have with another person or other persons - may include references to short term living arrangements but ongoing living arrangements are usually contained in the type of order above
+- an order dealing with the time a child is to spend with or the communication a child is to have with another person or other persons - may include references to short term living arrangements but ongoing living arrangements are usually contained in the type of order above

-- child maintenance order - covers child support, and
+- a child maintenance order - covers child support, and

-- specific issues order - relates to any aspect of parental responsibility that does not fall under one of the other 3 types of parenting orders (i.e. day-to-day care, welfare, development, education, religion and legal responsibility).
+- a specific issues order - relates to any aspect of parental responsibility that does not fall under one of the other 4 types of parenting orders (that is, day-to-day care, welfare, development, education, religion and legal responsibility).